 - 1. Evaluations shall be carried out in a timely manner to feed into the decision-making process. - 2.
 The interim evaluation of the Programme shall be performed once there is sufficient information available about the implementation of the Programme, but no later than four years after the start of the implementation of the Programme.
-The interim evaluation shall form the basis to adjust programme implementation, as appropriate. - 3.
+The interim evaluation shall form the basis to adjust programme implementation, as appropriate, also taking into account new relevant technological developments. - 3.
 At the end of the implementation of the Programme, but no later than four years after the end of the period specified in Article [1], a final evaluation of the Programme shall be carried out by the Commission.